-Armour Class 14 (hide armour, shield)
+Armour Class 14 (hide armour, shield) Hit Points 9 (2d8)

-Hit Points 11 (2d8+2)

-Speed 30 ft

-Skills Traditions +2, Perception +2 Senses passive Perception 12 Languages Westron Challenge 1/4 (50 XP)
+Skills Traditions +2, Perception +2

+Senses passive Perception 12 Languages Westron

 Raise the alarm: A town guard who has not yet attacked in this combat has 5 temporary hit points.
 These hit points are lost as soon as the town guard attacks or one of the town guards raises the alarm.